usmansbk/blog-draft/markdowns/redux.md

 ## Store

-Let's start populating our Todos list UI by connecting it with our state.
-Add the following code that handles adding a Todo item to our UI section.
+Let's start adding Todo items to our State by connecting it to our UI.

 ```js
 // UI section